bcombs18/osTicket-Inventory-Manager/README.md

 # osTicket Inventory Manager

 ## Overview
 - osTicket Inventory Manager adds Inventory Tracking functionality to your osTicket instance so you can quickly find information about assets deployed in your environment.
-Take a look at the included features below.
-There's more to come!
+Take a look at the currently included features below.

+## Features
+- Create custom global and personal queues
+- Assign assets to osTicket users
+- Customizeable data fields to fit your data needs
+- Export customizeable reports
+- Add notes to your assets
+- Retire assets that are no longer deployed in your organization
+- Access osTicket Inventory Manager with the API to create/update assets.
+A possible usecase for the API is to allow your imaging server to automatically create/update assets.

 ## Requirements
 - PHP version 8.0 (PHP v8.1 is not supported)